perebaj/jjhandbook/books/the-pragmatic-programmer.md

 - Start-up fatigue: The point where the team is so tired that they can't see the light at the end of the tunnel
     - The solution: Try to cook a stone soup.
 Start putting a small amount of carots, after that, ask for potatoes, and so on.

-- The Boiled frogs: Se você colocar um sapo para cozinhar e ir aumentando a temperatura aos poucos, no final ele vai acabar cozida sem ao menos perceber o que aconteceu com ele.
+- The Boiled frogs: If you put a frog to cook and gradually increase the temperature, in the end it will end up cooked without even realizing what happened to it.

 Topic 5: Good-enough software